SICP 3.1.1 Solutions

-Our procedure needs to produce something that is itself a procedure, since the accumulator adds the value when it is executed.
-To keep track of the value, the variable
+Our procedure needs to produce something that is itself a procedure, since the accumulator adds the value upon execution.
+To keep track of the value, I used a variable

 sum is the argument originally passed to